vega/altair/doc/user_guide/large_datasets.rst

 Converting to JSON or dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When converting a chart to JSON with ``chart.to_json`` or to a Python dictionary with ``chart.to_dict``, the ``format`` argument must be set to ``"vega"`` rather than the default of ``"vega-lite"``.
+When converting a VegaFusion chart to JSON with ``chart.to_json`` or to a Python dictionary with ``chart.to_dict``, the ``format`` argument must be set to ``"vega"`` rather than the default of ``"vega-lite"``.
 For example: